ocaml/dune/doc/reference/actions.rst

    occurrences of ``run``, ``bash``, ``system``, ``chdir``, ``setenv``, ``ignore-<outputs>``, ``with-stdin-from``, and ``with-<outputs>-to``.

-.. dune:action:: progn
+.. action:: progn
    :param: <DSL>...

    Execute several commands in sequence.

-.. dune:action:: concurrent
+.. action:: concurrent
    :param: <DSL>...

    Execute several commands concurrently and collect all resulting errors, if any.